WWE 24/7 Championship: Reception

-The championship's reveal received a negative reaction from the live crowd, who booed it during the unveiling.
+The championship's reveal received a negative reaction from the live crowd at MVP Arena in Albany, New York, who booed it during the unveiling.
 Foley said that the bad reception was probably due to the fans wanting to see the Hardcore Championship return as opposed to this new title.
 Foley was hopeful that it would bring back the fun and excitement that the Hardcore title had with its 24/7 rule, but without the same danger.
 Fellow WWE Hall of Famer Edge said the concept was fun but the belt "[was] the ugliest championship ever created".
 Mike Johnson of PWInsider liked the concept but said the introduction was "silly", since fans "believed, just for a second, this belt was going to be something that was unveiled that brought a gritty, edge back".

 The title's popularity with the fans would subsequently improve; within weeks, the 24/7 Championship would get the highest viewed segments of both Raw and SmackDown on YouTube, garnering millions of views each per video.
 Multi-time 24/7 Champion R-Truth was voted by WWE fans as their favorite champion in June 2019.
 During the first months of 2020, the 24/7 Championship's reception returned to be negative, with criticisms that highlighted the lack of creativity in the segments and in the matches where the title was involved.
 On the first anniversary of the title in May 2020, Bleacher Report published an article about how WWE could "revive" the 24/7 Championship's gimmick, saying that "WWE potentially has something special on its hands with the 24/7 Championship gimmick", but that "at times" the title "merely feels like an afterthought".